 The Honourable Chrystia Freeland was first elected as a Member of Parliament for Toronto Centre in July 2013.
-She was elected as a Member of Parliament for University-Rosedale in October 2015, and re-elected in October 2019.
+She was elected as Member of Parliament for University—Rosedale in October 2015 and re-elected in October 2019.

-From 2015 to 2017, Minister Freeland served as Canada's Minister of International Trade, overseeing the successful negotiation of Canada's free trade agreement with the European Union, CETA.
-From 2017 to 2019, she served as Canada’s Minister of Foreign Affairs.
+From 2015 to 2017, Ms. Freeland served as Canada's Minister of International Trade, overseeing the successful negotiation of Canada's free trade agreement with the European Union, CETA.
+From January 2017 to November 2019, she served as Canada’s Minister of Foreign Affairs.

-An esteemed journalist and author, Minister Freeland was born in Peace River, Alberta.
+An esteemed journalist and author, the Deputy Prime Minister was born in Peace River, Alberta.
 She was educated at Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.

 After beginning her career in journalism as a Ukraine-based freelance reporter for the Financial Times, The Washington Post, and The Economist, she went on to various roles at the Financial Times.
 She then served as deputy editor of The Globe and Mail between 1999 and 2001, before returning to the Financial Times as deputy editor and then as the United States managing editor.